ID993/project_erasmus/README.md

 - JWT-based authentication
 - Basic error handling and form validation
 - Basic form for sending application for Erasmus
+- Application evaluation based on score/GPA and different quotas for student/professor

 ## Contributors
 - Ivo Damjanović